jhae-de/tsup-sequential-build-plugin/README.md

 ## Usage

 Using the plugin is straightforward.
-Just import it and add it to the `esbuildPlugins` array in your `tsup` configuration, making sure to pass a unique package identifier (such as the package name) to the plugin:
+Just import it and add it to the `esbuildPlugins` array in your tsup configuration, making sure to pass a unique package identifier (such as the package name) to the plugin.
+This identifier is used to track the build status of each package and its dependencies.

 ```typescript
 import { createSequentialBuildPlugin } from '@jhae/tsup-sequential-build-plugin';